-Update: On August 8, President Trump issued a memorandum extending the payment freeze and interest waiver from the CARES Act until December 31, 2020.
-For more information on what this means for you and your student loans check out our latest blog post.
+Update: On January 20, 2021, President Biden issued a statement extending the payment freeze and interest waiver from the CARES Act through September 30, 2021, for federally held student loans.
+For more information on what this means for you and your student loans, check out our guide to the relief extension.

 On March 31, 2020, the Coronavirus Aid, Relief, and Economic Security (CARES) Act was signed into law.
 It included several provisions relating to student loan payments, including updates to previously announced student loan changes.

 Below are the main provisions of the bill and what they mean for student loan borrowers in repayment.
 It is important to remember that these provisions mostly apply to federally held Direct loans.
 We have a guide that goes into more detail on which types of loans qualify for the benefits.

 - There will be no payments due on federally held student loans from March 13th through September 30th.
 Direct debits will be suspended automatically by your loan servicer, and they’re required to notify you of this by April 15th.
 You can choose to still make payments during this period if you’d like to.
 If you made a payment after March 13th, you can request to have it refunded.
 The recertification deadline for income-driven repayment plans should also be extended.

 - Interest will not accrue on federally held student loans until September 30th.
 This means your loans will have a zero percent interest rate through the end of September.
 If you decide to make payments during this period, the payments will first be applied to any outstanding interest, but then will be directed to the principal of your loan balance.

 - Suspended payments during this period will count towards forgiveness programs like income-driven repayment (IDR) forgiveness and Public Service Loan Forgiveness (PSLF).
 If you are already on track for programs like PSLF, you can stop making payments and they will still count toward the 120 required for forgiveness.